 Gluten, Gluten Intolerance, and Celiac Disease

 Today, there is so much talk about Celiac disease that it seems like a new problem.
 Really, it has been over a century since Celiac disease was discovered.
-During World War One, rationing meant that people had to go without wheat for long periods at a time.
+During World War I, rationing meant that people had to go without wheat for long periods at a time.
 Suddenly, when the wheat ran out, people who had digestive problems for their whole lives began to feel better.
 They had gluten intolerance but didn’t know it.

 Doctors across the country noticed people feeling better without gluten.
 From there, Celiac disease was discovered.
 It turns out that some people cannot digest the gluten in wheat.